 3 Cr.
 (Hrs.:3 Lec.)

 Covers various computational modeling and simulation principles and techniques applicable to various domains of engineering and science.
-Students will implement and apply these methods, including model verification and validation, for basic examples.
-Students will then complete a project within their discipline to design a representative model, implement the model, complete a verification and validation of the model, and update the model to reflect corrections, improvements and enhancements.
-Specific topics include matrix languages, ODE solving, PDE solving, finite difference approximation, finite element methods, and visualize data generated from computer simulations.
-Prerequisites: CSCI 112 or CSCI 117 or CSCI 135 (1st)
+The course will rely on the python programming language and use frameworks such as PySim to explore topics in discrete event simulation; such as Apache Mesa to explore agent-based modeling; and SciPy to explore topics in continuous time simulation.
+Students will implement and apply these methods, including model verification and validation, to basic examples, eventually completing a project within their discipline to design a representative model, implement the model, complete a verification and validation of the model, and update the model to reflect corrections, improvements and enhancements.
+Other topics include matrix languages, ODE solving, PDE solving, finite difference approximation, finite element methods, and visualize data generated from computer simulations.
+Students may not take this course for both 400 and 500 level credit.

 E1.
 The student should be able to program in a high-level programming language and/or create programs within a software packages – such as MATLAB, R, etc.